Dalgona coffee is a perfect creamy whipped coffee. It’s a perfect treat for this summers. And yes!! it’s trending also.

 The difference is in layering.
 In hot Indian cappuccino, the base layer is beaten coffee, and milk is poured on it, whereas in Dalgona, the chilled milk is layered with beaten coffee on top of milk.

 And the answer is a simple “No”.
 I have tried with regular coffee powder and failed miserably.
 It didn’t turn that thick, creamy, and frothy after beating for 30 minutes with an electric beater.
+So maybe the coffee powder was not good for the recipe.

-How to make the best whipped Dalgona?
+How to make the whipped Dalgona?

 It’s a simple and easy coffee recipe.
 This coffee recipe is very much similar to my Indian beaten coffee or cappuccino.
 The main task is whipping the mixture of coffee and sugar with equal water.
 You can use a spoon or hand whisk if making in small batches.
 A high-speed hand mixer would be a great option for quick frothy output.
 Then just top it over chilled milk.
 Your Dalgona is ready.